-On average women add over 200 chemicals to their skin daily, with more than 60% of these being absorbed directly into the bloodstream.
-Combine this with chemicals found in hair care and dental hygiene products, such as Sodium Lauryl Sulfate and Sodium Laureth Sulfate and it’s little wonder more and more people are searching for a natural solution.
+On average women add more than 200 chemicals to their skin daily, with more than 60% of these being absorbed directly into the bloodstream.
+Combine this with chemicals found in hair care and dental hygiene products, such as Sodium Lauryl Sulfate and Sodium Laureth Sulfate and it’s no wonder why more people are searching for a natural solution.

 There are many products labelled as ‘natural’ or ‘organic’ that still contain Sulfates.
 The aim of SLS Free is to help you discover products that do not contain Sodium Lauryl Sulfate (SLS) or Sodium Laureth Sulfate (SLES) and learn more about the potential health problems these chemicals can cause.